Whisson Lake

 Winemaking:

 The White Label Pinot Noir embodies the hallmark characteristics of this unique site – intense with exceptional tannin structure to age, effortlessly composed and balanced This is a timeless expression of high-altitude Piccadilly valley Pinot Noir.
-15% whole bunch and minimal new oak (less than 15%) for 18 to 20 months.
+15% whole bunch and minimal new oak (13%) for 18 to 20 months.
+Only 950 bottles were produced.

 Tasting Notes: